zainezq/web-port/src/assets/now/now.md

 - Take said exam [✔]
 - Redo my PKMS (Personal Knowledge Management System) [✔]
 - Fix the domain for this website (migrating registrars to krystal.io) [✔]
-- Migrate from vercel to netlify (https://heroic-mochi-234f1e.netlify.app) [✔]
+- Migrate from vercel to netlify then to cloudflare [✔]
 - Working on the [Garden](https://garden.zainezq.com)

 ---